Turpentine Creek Wildlife Refuge in Eureka Springs – A Sanctuary for Lions and Tigers and Bears! (Oh My!)

 Well… that worked!

-Turpentine Creek offers an option where you can stay in lodges, bungalows, or tents at the sanctuary.
+Turpentine Creek Wildlife Refuge offers an option where you can stay in lodges, bungalows, or tents at the sanctuary.
 The lodges are styled to look like a safari lodge you’d stay in while visiting Africa, which I dig since I’m a sucker for pretty much any kind of theme suite.
-What’s really cool about these rooms, though, is that you’re able to hear the cats roaring and such throughout the night!
+What’s really cool about these rooms, though, is that you’re able to hear the cats roaring at night!
 Definitely on my list of places I’d like to stay on a future Eureka Springs visit.

 I’m also happy to answer any questions you might have about planning a trip or anything else about my visit that I didn’t cover!

-I received complimentary admission to Turpentine Creek in exchange for sharing my experience.
+I received complimentary admission to Turpentine Creek Wildlife Refuge in exchange for sharing my experience.
 No other compensation was received, and everything above is my honest opinion.